Chymyst/chymyst-core/docs/chymyst_game_of_life.md

 This implementation is catastrophically slow.
 Running on anything larger than a 2x2 board takes forever and may crash due to garbage collecting overhead.

+Test 2 is the solution first discussed in this chapter.
-Test 2 introduces 9 different molecule sorts `c0`, ..., `c8` instead of using one molecule sort.
+It introduces 9 different molecule sorts `c0`, ..., `c8` instead of using one molecule sort.
 Otherwise, the chemistry remains the same as in test 1.
-This is the solution first discussed in this chapter.
-This speeds up the simulation by a few times, although it remains unacceptably slow.
+The change speeds up the simulation by a few times, although it remains unacceptably slow.

-Tests 1 and 2 are intentially slow and can be used as benchmarks of the chemical machine.
+Tests 1 and 2 are intentionally very slow, to be used as benchmarks of the chemical machine.
+The speedup between 1 and 2 suggests that avoiding repeated input molecules is a source of additional speedup.
+This may or may not remain the case in future versions of `Chymyst Core`.

 Test 3 uses a different molecule sort for each cell on the board.
 However, molecules corresponding to different time steps are the same.